Nafff/Chickadee-Project/README.md

 - Add media queries for several levels of responsive design
 - Use local storage to save user favorites
 - Add another page to browse user favorites
-- Add another page to view monsters by various metrics (level, type, location, etc)
+- Add more options for each environment

 ## Project Schedule